BlueBrain/Tide/doc/Building.md

 and clear the CMakeCache (or just start with a fresh build folder) to ensure that CMake does not use the incompatible system openmpi.

+Warning: It seems that OpenMPI does not build correctly if OpenCL is installed.
+The only know solution is to unistall OpenCL, build openmpi then re-install OpenCL.

+Alternative: If the above does not work for you, try installing the libmpich-dev system package.
+Tide will then only run in single-window mode (using configuration_1x1.xml).

 ### Ubuntu 14.04

 Tide has been extensively developed and tested on Ubuntu 14.04.
 Only a few